nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Previously in the [Delete inventory records](#512-remove-items-from-inventory-delete_inventory) section, we have deleted one of our inventory records.
 For this section, ensure that you have at least one inventory record.

 If you are reading this section without having read the previous section, please ensure that your NUStorage application has at least one inventory record stored.
-If you are unclear on how to do so, refer to the [Adding inventory records](#511-add-items-to-inventory-create_inventory) section.
+If you are unclear on how to do so, refer to the [Add Inventory Records](#511-add-items-to-inventory-create_inventory) section.

 We will proceed with our example from the previous section with two records in NUStorage, you can add them in if you wish to.